Code-Institute-Submissions/pinkys/README.md

 - Modals tested on all devices.
 - Form Validation Tested for empty input and text areas on submission.

-### Real Devices Tested On
+### Real Device Testing

-This site has been run on:
+This site has been run on the following devices on all the main browsers in use today:

 - **Apple Iphone 8**
 - **Apple Iphone 8 plus**